janphkre/laminat/README.md

 # laminat
+THIS IS STILL WORK IN PROGRESS, I AM CURRENTLY ADDING THE MATCHING TOGETHER WITH A OKHTTP MOCKWEBSERVER.

 Lightweight Android version of Pact.
 Enables consumer driven contract testing, providing DSL for the consumer project.

 The pact library is meant for consumer driven contracts.
 This means that you, as a consumer, define the content and form of a request or message towards a provider.